jnoh2/cryosparc-install/README.md

 # Installing CryoSPARC on Sherlock
 Steps were derived from the [instructions](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/downloading-and-installing-cryosparc) from CryoSPARC and a presentation by Zhiyong Zhang in the SRCC-support team.
 Additional thank you to Haoqing Wang for advice & debugging at several steps.

-## Step 1 : Get a license number from CryoSPARC
+## Step 1 : Get a license number from CryoSPARC & port number to use for the lab
-Fill out the form at their download [website](https://cryosparc.com/download) You'll get an e-mail with the license number
+For the license number, fill out the form at their download [website](https://cryosparc.com/download), and you'll get an e-mail with the license number
+For the port number, go to the Barnes Lab excel sheet listing empty and used port numbers.
+Find a port that is either empty or used by someone who is no longer likely to use it again (i.e. no longer in the lab).
+It should be a 5 digit number like 39000.
 ## Step 2 : Download CryoSPARC to $GROUP_HOME
 Connect to dev node
 ```